Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/transportation/vehicles.md

 [Topics](../../../topics.md) > Features > Transportation > Vehicles

+# December 15th, 2020 Livestream
+* Q&A: Will we be able to colour Vehicles and Personal Containers after the Engine Update? https://www.youtube.com/watch?v=6BahsrvlPJs

 # December 8th, 2020 Livestream
 * Q&A: Are there plans to improve Vehicle performance for Update 4? https://www.youtube.com/watch?v=nat8VwaykqE